dyne/Zenroom/lib/niwi/docs/pbsch-cmt-profile.md

    encodings unchanged.
 2. Use `CMT1 || ck || message || randomness` as the opened-proof extraction
    material.
-3. Move `C` and `S` opening checks into the RPBSch relation circuits.
+3. Keep `C` and `S` opening checks inside the RPBSch relation circuits.
-4. Remove the remaining RPBSch warnings only after branch and selector tests cover commit, open, verify, extract, malformed `ck`, malformed commitment, invalid scalar, wrong message, wrong randomness, and missing extraction material inside the native relation path.
+4. Remove the remaining RPBSch warnings only after the Cmt construction itself matches the paper profile and the selector relation is OR-gated rather than the stricter fixed two-slot v1 profile.

 ## Implementation Map